czczc/CI-ODM/doc/sections/model/daqinfo.rst

             // and FEE setting for all other detectors ...
             }

-   .. note:: Following attributes and methods are meant to be used internally only.
+   .. note:: The following attributes and methods are meant to be used internally only.

    .. centered:: *Attributes*